Surfer12/InProgressPersonalNotes/Docs/ClaudePrompts/java-instruction-analysis.md

    - Add a clear table of contents for easy navigation

 2. Specificity in Examples
-   - Provide more concrete examples of design patterns beyond just Singleton
+   - Provide more concrete examples of design patterns
    - Include code snippets to illustrate key concepts

 3. Modern Java Features